 0 professors of dark light.

-There was no noise outside the House of Heritage when he came back downstairs and no one nearby as he looked out through the broken window, which was quite weird as even at night it was a popular tourist spot and, even if tourists didn’t care much for the castle or the mediocre graphic art inside, they liked Tivoli Park.
+There was no noise outside Castle Tivoli when he came back downstairs and no one nearby as he looked out through the broken window, which was quite weird as even at night it was a semi-popular tourist spot and, even if tourists didn’t care much for the castle or the mediocre graphic art inside, they liked Tivoli Park.

 Where were they all?

 He checked his watch and said fuck in Slovene.
 It was one in the morning, an hour later than he thought.

 That’s where they were then, in their hotel rooms.
-It was winter too, minus two degrees, and they didn’t serve mulled wine around this area, only near the bridge, so it was understandable.
+It was winter too, minus two degrees, and they didn’t serve mulled wine around this area, only near the bridge, so it was borderline understandable.

 who was that?

 Sila stopped next to the cast iron dog, pulled out his phone and pretended to send a message, glancing up and around while fake typing.

-On the other side of the lawn, about twenty metres away, there was a floating shadow.
+On the other side of the lawn, past the closed-for-repairs fountain, was a faint shadow.
 He squinted.
-No, not a shadow, a silhouette.
+No, not a shadow, a lurking silhouette.
 A genuine human-shaped figure.
 Not making any specific movements, just lurking.

 Sila put his phone away and reached for his inside jacket pocket, running through the possibilities.

-He kept his hand on the lining of his jacket pocket, and the other on the head of the dog statue, waiting for some flicker of movement.
+He kept his hand on the surface of his jacket pocket, and the other on the head of the dog statue, waiting for some flicker of movement.
 As he waited, a thick wedge of mist or smoke spilled onto the lawn, seemingly heading straight for the figure.